MBA (Business Analytics), MBA

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.

-This programme is for you if you have a minimum of TWO years post-degree work experience; a track record of professional achievement and an undergraduate degree at UK Honours level (or a degree from a non-UK institution which is judged by the University to be of equivalent worth).
+Our minimum entry requirement for this programme is an undergraduate degree at UK Honours level, or a degree from a non-UK institution which is judged by the University to be of equivalent worth.

 Please enter your country or territory to view relevant entry requirements.